jamesridgway/attachment-downloader/README.md

 The datetime of the message can also be formatted in the output filename, for example:

     --filename-template "{{date.strftime('%Y-%m-%d')}} {{ attachment_name }}"

+## Reporting Issues and Contributing
+If you spot any issues or have a feature request please feel free to raise an issue, or even better, propose a pull request.